TGNick/tgnickweb/README.md

-i dont care enjoy :)
+I don't care enjoy :)

+star this if you use this